Go Ad-Free

 Should You Take Vitamin D Supplements for Stronger Bones?

 Vitamin D is essential for strong bones.
 When young children don’t get enough vitamin D, they can develop a bone deformity called rickets.
 This nutrient acts as a hormone in the body.
 It is vital for hundreds of activities, including calcium regulation.
+Probably that is why doctors have been urging older women for decades to take vitamin D along with calcium supplements.
+They thought this regimen would keep bones strong.
 But do vitamin D supplements make for stronger bones?
+A proposed new recommendation from the United States Preventive Services Task Force (USPSTF) is calling that idea into question.

 Studies Don’t Support Stronger Bones from Vitamin D Supplements: